 We are on your side.
 If you have a go in this country you’ll get a go.
 That’s what fairness in Australia means.
 My ambition is for an even stronger Australia – to keep our economy strong, to keep Australians safe and to keep Australians together.

-Deputy Prime Minister and Minister for Infrastructure and Transport, Nationals Member for Riverina
+Deputy Prime Minister, Minister for Infrastructure, Transport and Regional Development, Nationals Member for Riverina